Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Electrolysis.md

 **Before Mitigation**: Likelihood: 4, Severity: 3, Overall: 12

 **Mitigation**: Ignition is by modified kitchen lighter.
 Is on the end of a long wire, allowing everyone to stand well clear of the explosion (energy dissipates as r².
 A sound muffler can be attached to the top of the column.
-Use hearing protection if available, especially if demonstrating this for a long time.
+Demonstrator should use ear defenders as hearing protection, especially if demonstrating this for a long time.

 Use less gas if the explosions are too loud.